PureLin/RavennaRecorder/ReadME.md

 ## Compatibility with other AoIP protocol

-Since Ravenna is compatible with AES67, this project should works with AES67 stream,but not tested yet.
+Since Ravenna is compatible with AES67, this project works with AES67 stream.

 The recorder only works with multicast stream now, to use with Dante, you should change the stream to multicast.